NatalyCreates/NatalyCreates.github.io/about.md

 permalink: /about/
 ---

 Hey there!
-I'm Nataly Eliyahu.
-I make games and occasionally do other creative work.
+I'm Nataly Shalem.
+I make games and other creative stuff.
+My current full time project is an indie puzzle game called [Zen Garden][https://www.facebook.com/ZenKittyGames/].
-I've worked on freelance projects in Unity3D as a programmer, and done some game design work as well.
+I've worked on freelance projects in Unity3D as a programmer and as a game designer.
-I also participate in jams and work on my own independant projects.
+I participate in game jams and work on varied creative projects in my free time.
+I learn something new from every project.
-In my spare time I enjoy playing board games with friends, watching disaster movies, and working on improving myself in every aspect.
+When I'm not making games, I play board games with friends, write blog posts, watch sci-fi movies, and work to improve myself in every aspect of life.

+I'm looking for a job as a programmer in the game industry.
+Preferably in the San Francisco Bay Area, but other locations in the US, Canada, or England are an option too.
+I have experience with Python, C++, C#, Unity3D, Native Android Development, Reverse Engineering, Game Design and Creative and Technical Writing.

 Check out some of my work on this website!
 If you think we can work together, don't hesitate to contact me:
 [Email][]

-I'm interested in freelance projects, particularly in Unity3D or Python, though I'm diving deeper into some other technologies as well.
-I'm also interested in employment opportunities in the game industry, in Canada and the US.

 [Email]: mailto:nataly@natalycreates.com